 The forty-foot tall Eaton Canyon Falls fills the amphitheater at the top of Eaton Canyon Trail, tumbling into a wide pool that you can rest alongside or wade in.
 The waist-deep water is so refreshing, you are likely to see hikers in bathing suits on a warm day.
-The trail to Eaton Canyon Falls can be summed up this way: One mile of wide flat dirt trail that can feel uneventful, followed by half a mile of single-track up a narrow canyon that is adventurous and fun (forming a 3 mile round trip hike with 375 feet of elevation gain).
+The trail to Eaton Canyon Falls can be summed up this way: 1.1 miles of wide flat dirt trail that can feel uneventful, followed by 0.65 miles of single track up a narrow canyon that is adventurous and fun (forming a 3.5 mile round trip hike with 375 feet of elevation gain).